 Below you will meet the people who work tirelessly to keep Friends of Family Farmers up and running.
 Please feel free to contact us at any time should you have questions or want to get involved.

 Kelly hails originally from rural Appalachia but relocated to Oregon in early 2015.
 She has an educational background in English and Organic Agriculture from the University of Georgia.
 Her professional experiences include owning and operating a 50-member CSA, running a statewide farmers market association and working as a legislative analyst.
 Kelly is passionate about good food, good people and good policies.
-She is thrilled to take on the responsibilities of organizing our statewide listening sessions and coordinating FoFF’s Pro Pasture campaign.
+She is thrilled to take on the responsibilities of organizing our statewide listening sessions and coordinating FoFF’s Oregon Pasture Network.

 Erinn Criswell, Urban Organizer

 While working on an organic farm just north of the Everglades in Florida, Erinn caught wind of FoFF from a fellow WWOOFer.
 She moved to Portland to complete a certificate in Urban Agriculture offered at Clackamas Community College and quickly sought out an InFARMation event — and a lifetime FoFF advocate was born.
 A few months later, Erinn noticed a FoFF internship posting at school, a position she held for six months before officially joining the team in May 2013.
 Erinn says, “I adore the environment, purpose, and nature of my work at FoFF.
 I learn something new daily.”